6 Things You Should Definitely Winterize Before Cold Weather Hits

 • By pressing Submit I agree to receive phone, email, or text messages from My Georgia Plumber to the provided mobile number and also agree to the My Georgia Plumber terms and privacy policy.
 Message & data rates may apply.
 Consent is not a condition of purchase.
 We will never share your personal information with third parties for marketing purposes.

 Depending on where you live, winterizing your home can mean different things.
-But no matter where you’re planted, the process should encompass both the physical structure of your home as well as your belongings and yard.
+But no matter where you’re planted, you definitely need to winterize before cold weather hits.
+The process should encompass both the physical structure of your home as well as your belongings and yard.
 “Taking the time to get your home, yard, and equipment ready for the changing seasons helps ensure that they perform as needed for many years to come [while] avoiding costly repairs or replacement later on,” says Kevin Busch, VP of operations for Mr. Handyman.

 Preparing your home for the winter goes beyond getting the toys out of the yard or storing your mower for the season.
-To help you cross off the most important to-dos, Busch and Flax share their checklist for making sure your home is ready for the season ahead.
+To help you cross off the most important to-dos, check out our simple checklist for making sure your home is ready for the season ahead.
+Winterize before cold weather hits to be prepared!

 1. Gutters and Downspouts